Meet the Women Leaders Behind Animal Equality’s Mission

 How did you meet?

-Sharon (0:14-1:03): In 2011, there was an attempt by the Spanish [agriculture] industry, because of the investigations, to put me away, and to put away another eleven people who were doing investigations in Spain.
+Sharon (0:14-1:03): In 2011, there was an attempt by the Spanish [agriculture] industry, because of the investigations, to put me away and another eleven people who were doing investigations in Spain.
 And that’s all we were doing: we were doing investigations and showing cruelty.
-So, I was arrested in Madrid, and I was driven up to the North of Spain, and I was in a cell for 5 days – a dark cell, I’ll never forget – and the guards would come in in the morning.
+So, I was arrested in Madrid, driven up to the North of Spain, and confined in a cell for 5 days – a dark cell, I’ll never forget – and the guards would come in in the morning.
 And they would be like, “Are you okay?” or whatever, and I’m like, “No, I’m not okay, but whatever,” and they would say to me, “Well, you know, we’re getting these calls from people who are, they’re just like, ‘Get them out of there,’” and I was like, “Who are these people?”
 And that’s where Dulce comes in.

 Sharon (1:39-2:12): Yeah, we didn’t meet [right away] because we didn’t have many resources, and we were dealing with the trial.
 So Dulce – I called her because they said there were people from Mexico – so I called Dulce, and I said, “Well, thanks for trying to get us out of jail.”
 And she was like “Yeah, yeah, well, how do we do this?”
 And I said, “Well, let’s do Animal Equality together.
 Let’s start Animal Igualdad Mexico – Animal Equality in Mexico.”
 And that’s how it started.
 And we’ve been activists – and, more than that, sisters – for the last ten years.